HumanitiesAnalytics/Denison-DA-Fall-2020/activities/moneyball.md

 ## 3. In what ways did Bill James believe baseball analysts had failed to update their knowledge for contemporary baseball?
 What traditional understanding did he believe was out of date?

-## 4. How does the example of statistical analysis in baseball genderalize to other areas?
+## 4. How does the example of statistical analysis in baseball generalize to other areas?
 What can this example teach us about the perils or challenges of quantitative analysis in general?